A proposal to improve the accuracy of cosmological observables and address the Hubble tension problem: Introduction

+Many cosmological observation campaigns analyze their data, not only in light of testing $\Lambda$CDM, but also to examine the possible signature of DE candidates with a time-varying EoS.
+Examples include DES; readers can refer to the Year 3 (DES-Y3) results in \citet{Abbott2022a}, or the CMB measurements by \citet{Collaboration2018}.
+These and other campaigns often employ a dynamical model of DE, with a possible time-dependent EoS parameter $w = p/\rho$, where $p$ and $\rho$ constitute a pressure and energy density, in some averaged sense or fluid approach.
+A useful representation of choice has been the so-called CPL parametrization by \citet{Chevallier2001} and \citet{Linder2003} for the EoS parameter,

-which is defined for $a \in [0,1]$, where $a$ is the scale factor\footnote{In practice, cosmological codes, such as CLASS which we use, in the default configuration compute observables not earlier than at $a=10^{-14}$.} of the Friedmann-Lema\^itre-Robertson-Walker (FLRW) metric of the isotropic and homogenous background universe, while $w_0$ and $w_a$ are parameters which depend upon the specific DE model.
+which is defined for $a \in [0,1]$, where $a$ is the scale factor\footnote{In practice, cosmological codes, including the one we use, in the default configuration compute observables not earlier than at $a=10^{-14}$.} of the Friedmann-Lema\^{i}tre-Robertson-Walker (FLRW) model of the isotropic and homogenous background universe, while $w_0$ and $w_a$ are parameters that depend upon the specific DE model.
 However, in using this form in the comparisons with observations, they are merely free parameters.
-A cosmological constant $\Lambda$ is recovered as a special case if $w_0=-1$ and $w_a=0$, i.e. $w_{\Lambda}=-1$ throughout the cosmic evolution.
+A cosmological constant $\Lambda$ is recovered as a special case if $w_0=-1$ and $w_a=0$, such that $w_{\Lambda}=-1$ throughout the cosmic evolution.

-The CPL parameterization offers a variation of $w$ such that DE models can be studied, which evolve linearly in $a$ from $w \simeq w_0+w_a$ in the early Universe to $w_0$ at the present at $a=1$.
-Now, campaigns such as \citet{Abbott2022} and \citet{Collaboration2018} compute from their data the probability distribution of models in the $(w_0-w_a)$-plane (parameter subspace), and they find that the probability of a cosmological constant is within the $1 \sigma$ area, ``fitted'' by a multidimensional Monte Carlo integration to their observational data, using the Markov chain Monte Carlo ("MCMC") method (see e.g. \citet{Carlin2008}).
-While a DE component cannot be definitely ruled out, a cosmological constant is in accordance with both the data in \citet{Abbott2022} and \citet{Collaboration2018}.
-However, while statistically in agreement with $\Lambda$CDM, it appears that various cosmological observations may prefer different CPL models, in the sense that e.g. the (mean value of the) parameter $w_a$ is found to be either positive or negative, as we will discuss.
-It remains to be seen whether these slight statistical preferences for one or the other eventually converge to a common result, or whether differences pertain, pointing to physical explanations, such as a changing EoS of DE.
-The work in this paper relates to this question, as follows.
+The CPL parametrization offers a variation of $w$ such that DE models can be studied, which evolve linearly in $a$ from $w \simeq w_0+w_a$ in the early Universe to $w_0$ at the present at $a=1$.
+Now, campaigns such as \citet{Abbott2022a} and \citet{Collaboration2018} compute from their data the probability distribution of models in the $(w_0-w_a)$-plane (parameter subspace).
+They find that the probability of a cosmological constant is within the $1 \sigma$ area, \qf{fitted} by a multidimensional Monte Carlo integration to their observational data, using the Markov chain Monte Carlo (MCMC) method (see e.g., \citet{Carlin2008}).
+While a DE component cannot be definitely ruled out, a cosmological constant is in accordance with both the data in \citet{Abbott2022a} and \citet{Collaboration2018}.
+Furthermore, it is common practice to include data or constraints derived from previous literature in the analysis of the observed data (e.g., DES-Y3 includes results from CMB observations and low-z data from baryon acoustic oscillations (BAO)).